-The constituents of Georgia's 13th Congressional District deserve a representative who is accessible, apprexperienced, passionate, and dedicated to solving problems affecting people, families, and businesses here in the 13th.
-I sincerely appreciate your support and look forward to being your Representative in Congress!
+It's time to retire the 20-year incumbent.
+Georgia's 13th Congressional District deserves a representative who is accessible and dedicated to solving problems affecting people, families, and businesses here in the 13th.

 Caesar grew up in Metro NYC.
 A child of the system, he was a Ward of the State, living in a boy's home on Long Island.
 While in the boy's home, Caesar was given the opportunity to attend BOCES, a vocational school.
 The skillsets learned at BOCES gave Caesar the ability to earn an income.
 This helped him survive homelessness, life on the streets, and was a gateway to greater opportunities.

 Caesar has 40+ years as a technician, machinist, welder, pro motorcycle racer, business owner, published author, and Mechanical Engineer working in Aerospace.
 He has worked for such companies as SpaceX and Blue Origin.

 Caesar enjoys gardening, spending time with his pets, follows college football and motorcycle racing, and is an amateur astronomer.
 He also restores vintage and racing motorcycles, fabricating obsolete parts, and is known to do the odd trackday.
 He does charity work and has been an activist for child abuse awareness. https://youtu.be/ptzuIEpARP0

 The Metro Atlanta economy is growing but there is not enough local skilled labor.
 Currently, only 2.8% of the workforce in the 13th District are skilled (machinists, welders, etc.).
 I support legislation that focuses on STEM subjects and establishing vocational and marketable skills in school curriculums and after school programs for disp